piratenpanda/dt-spektrafilm-builds/README.md

 ## Data pack

+** Current builds use ~/.local/share/darktable as the pack download directory on Linux.
+Other platforms accordingly **

 If you are upgrading from an older build, delete the `spektrafilm` folder from your darktable config directory first, so the module doesn't keep using outdated data:

 | Platform | Folder to delete |